npetrangelo/ultri-websites/coop.ultri.com/docs/about-us/index.md

 ]
 </script>

-# Ultri Tech Co-op - About Us
+# Ultri Co-op - About Us

 ## The Team